-Whenever money is involved, there is always an opportunity for a fraud.
-From a technical perspective, online advertising fraud has been relatively easy (and yes – lucrative) business for fraudsters and a financial disaster for advertisers, publishers and online ad platforms themselves.
-Online ad business was built on a number of Internet Open Standard technologies which never meant to be fraud / scam / steal proof.
+Whenever money is involved, there is always an opportunity for fraud.
+From a technical perspective, online advertising fraud has been a relatively easy (and yes – lucrative) business for fraudsters and a financial disaster for advertisers, publishers and online ad platforms themselves.
+Online ad business was built on a number of Internet Open Standard technologies which were never meant to be fraud / scam / steal proof.
 As a consequence, ad fraudsters got a huge head start.
-According to Juniper, in 2019 online advertising industry was facing a stunning $42 billion loss due to ad fraud and unfortunately there isn’t any reason to believe the figure will be less this year.
+According to Juniper, in 2019 online advertising industry was facing a stunning $42 billion loss due to ad fraud and unfortunately, there isn’t any reason to believe the figure will be less this year.

 And so here’s what our experts had to say on online advertising fraud trends in 2020.
 There are several common trends that were mentioned frequently: